Last Updated on

 Casper also designed a universal comfort mattress that feels great for a majority of users.
 I’d rate it at around 6.5-7/10, where 10 equals rock-hard.

-For Casper, the soft-firm balance is shared between the top two and the bottom two layers.
 The top open cell foam layer and the second memory foam layer feel quite plush and soft.
 This allows them to provide pressure relief.

 So like the Tuft & Needle, the Casper mattress can provide just the right amount of plushness without compromising support.